Exact orbifold fillings of contact manifolds: Restrictions of singularities

-In higher dimensions, following the same idea above, we may obstruct exact cobordisms in one direction by considering one exactly fillable contact manifold like $(S^{2n-1},\xi_{\std})$ and one contact manifolds without exact fillings in \cite{Zho}, or without strong fillings in \cite{bougeois}.
-For the latter case, Moreno and the second author explored the possibility of obstructing exact cobordisms in the other direction using the hierarchy functor in \cite{RSFT}, where obstruction to exact cobordisms with certain topological property was obtained, see \cite{RSFT} for details.
+In higher dimensions, following the same idea above, we may obstruct exact cobordisms in one direction by considering one exactly fillable contact manifold such as $(S^{2n-1},\xi_{\std})$ and one of the contact manifolds without exact fillings from \cite{Zho}, or without strong fillings from \cite{bougeois}.
+For the latter case, Moreno and the second author explored the possibility of obstructing exact cobordisms in the other direction using the hierarchy functor in \cite{RSFT}, and gave obstructions to exact cobordisms with certain topological property (see \cite{RSFT} for details).
 Using Theorem \ref{thm:sphere_have_smooth_fillings}, we can obtain such pairs in higher dimensions without any topological constraint.

 \begin{proof}[Proof of \Cref{cor:pair_without_exact_cobord}] Let $V$ be any Liouville domain of dimension $2n-2$ for $n\ge 3$.
-Since $(S^{2n-1}/\ZZ_k,\xi_{\std})$ has an exact orbifold filling $\CC^n/\ZZ_k$ with a singularity, then Theorem \ref{thm:sphere_have_smooth_fillings} implies that there is no exact cobordism from $(S^{2n-1}/\ZZ_k,\xi_{\std})$ to $Y=\partial(V\times \DD)$.
-On the other hand, by \cite{Zho}, $(S^{2n-1}/\ZZ_2,\xi_{\std})$ has no exact filling when $n\ne 2^k$ and $(S^{2n-1}/\ZZ_3,\xi_{\std})$ has no exact filling when $n=2^k$ for $k\ge 2$.
-Then $(S^{2n-1}/\ZZ_2,\xi_{\std}),Y$ is the desired pair if $n\ne 2^k$ and $(S^{2n-1}/\ZZ_3,\xi_{\std}),Y$ is the desired pair if $n= 2^k$ for $k\ge 2$. \end{proof} As a corollary, $\overline{\con}^{\ne \emptyset}_{\le}$ is not a totally ordered set for any dimension $>1$.
+Since $(S^{2n-1}/(\ZZ/k\ZZ),\xi_{\std})$ has an exact orbifold filling $\CC^n/(\ZZ/k\ZZ)$ with a singularity, then Theorem \ref{thm:sphere_have_smooth_fillings} implies that there is no exact cobordism from $(S^{2n-1}/(\ZZ/k\ZZ),\xi_{\std})$ to $Y=\partial(V\times \DD)$.
+On the other hand, by \cite{Zho}, $(S^{2n-1}/(\ZZ/2\ZZ),\xi_{\std})$ has no exact filling when $n\ne 2^k$ and $(S^{2n-1}/(\ZZ/3\ZZ),\xi_{\std})$ has no exact filling when $n=2^k$ for $k\ge 2$.
+Then $(S^{2n-1}/(\ZZ/2\ZZ),\xi_{\std}),Y$ is the desired pair if $n\ne 2^k$ and $(S^{2n-1}/(\ZZ/3\ZZ),\xi_{\std}),Y$ is the desired pair if $n= 2^k$ for $k\ge 2$. \end{proof} As a corollary, $\overline{\con}^{\ne \emptyset}_{\le}$ is not a totally ordered set for any dimension $>1$.

 \begin{proof}[Proof of \Cref{cor:no_orbifold_cobordism}] By \Cref{cor:order_dilation}, there is no exact orbifold cobordism from $(\mathbb{RP}^5,\xi_{\std})$ to $ST^*S^3$.